bdjbray/Prod-Des-Ece/README.md

 Our plan is that with our product,our customers can analyze the emotions of their friends through the five recent posts.

 15 Sep
 We just uploaded our first code.
-We can use it to listen to a particular user, the information we got is in json.
+We can use it to listen to a particular user, we chose Justin Bieber as an example.The information we got is in json.

 ## Recent User Stories for Mini Project One
 >I'm a Twitter user, I want to know my friend's feelings nowadays via his/her Tweets.